We're talking about account in Google Analytics today.

 We peek into the administrator section and learning what the settings mean.

 We also check out custom dashboards that we can set up to share data with our organization.
 When dashboards don’t do what we need, we also have custom reports to combine many aspects of Google Analytics together.

 Custom reports are a great way to get metrics and dimensions from multiple reports to show up in one place.
 We can export them to excel, google sheets, or even as a PDF.

 ACCOUNT: All that is Google Analytics is contained in an account.

 The element symbol UA is a throwback to Urchin Analytics.
 Urchin Analytics was the company Google bought over before making it Google Analytics.

 You'll receive an account in Google Analytics once you signed up.
-One of the first things to do is to put the tracking code onto your website, so that you can send data to Google Analytics.
-We'll talk about other settings in details in later videos.
+One of the first things to do is to put the tracking code onto your website so that you can send data to Google Analytics.
+We'll talk about other settings in detail in later videos.

 I recommend having a separate account for each business unit.
 Avoid having multiple unrelated businesses under the same account.